Quasiperiodicity in time evolution of the Bloch vector under the thermal Jaynes-Cummings model: Physical transient spectra of the atom in the cavity

-Thus, we analyze the above two sets of the samples in the following way.
-First, let us consider a histogram of the following set,
+Thus, we analyse the above two sets of the samples in the following way.
+First, let us consider a histogram of the following set:

-Second, we prepare two sets of Eq.~(\ref{signal-discrete-set-0}) for two different time interval, $\Delta t$ and $s\Delta t$.
-If we cannot distinguish their histograms under the limit of $N\to\infty$, we can conclude that the scale invariance holds under $\Delta t\to s\Delta t$.
+Second, we prepare two sets of Eq.~(\ref{signal-discrete-set-0}) for two different time intervals, $\Delta t$ and $s\Delta t$.
+If we cannot distinguish between their histograms under the limit of $N\to\infty$, we can conclude that the scale invariance holds under $\Delta t\to s\Delta t$.

-In Fig.~\ref{Figure28}, we plot histograms of sets given by Eq.~(\ref{signal-discrete-set-0}) for $\Delta t=3.5$, $\beta=1.0$, $N=500\mbox{ }000$ and $\Delta t=4.5$, $\beta=1.0$, $N=500\mbox{ }000$ with a thin solid curve and a thick dashed curve, respectively.
-In Fig.~\ref{Figure28}, we let the width of bins in the horizontal axis be equal to $0.0025$.
-Looking at Fig.~\ref{Figure28}, we can conclude that histograms of $\Delta t=3.5$ and $\Delta t=4.5$ are quite similar and we can hardly distinguish them.
-Thus, we can confirm the scale invariance from Fig.~\ref{Figure28}.
+In Fig.~\ref{Figure15}, we plot histograms of sets given by Eq.~(\ref{signal-discrete-set-0}) for $\Delta t=3.5$, $\beta=1.0$, $N=500\mbox{ }000$ and $\Delta t=4.5$, $\beta=1.0$, $N=500\mbox{ }000$ with a thin solid curve and a thick dashed curve, respectively.
+In Fig.~\ref{Figure15}, we let the width of bins in the horizontal axis be equal to $0.0025$.
+Looking at Fig.~\ref{Figure15}, we can conclude that histograms of $\Delta t=3.5$ and $\Delta t=4.5$ are quite similar and we can hardly distinguish between them.
+Thus, we can confirm the scale invariance from Fig.~\ref{Figure15}.